-On the back of a scorching summer last year, one of the big wedding trends for 2019 is outdoor ceremonies and parties.
-This month’s blog outlines everything you need to know about planning your al fresco nuptials
+On the back of a scorching summer last year, one of the big wedding trends for 2019 is for an outdoor wedding or reception.
+This month’s blog outlines everything you need to know about planning al fresco nuptials

 Location, location, location: